vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/CoM Weekly.md

 Chains is currently the only power they think they have Chains knows what powers Icarus has, Icarus over shares a bit Chainman looks like 2chains

+Icarus social engineered chainman
+Suspicious Added

+Boy Loft: Close to the boardwalk
+Half furnished: fridge, microwave, couch, no lights, no storage, no internet